youjumpiwatch/vim-neoeclim/README.md

 Requirements
 ============

-you should install eclim and its vim files **before** using this plugin.
+you should install eclim and neocomplcache plugin **before** using this vim plugin.